BlobMaster41/toil/readme.md

 # Toil

-> A composable proof of work primitive any chain supporting OPNet.
+> A composable proof of work primitive on any chain supporting OPNet.
 Toil turns verifiable computational work into a callable resource that any OPNet contract can consume.
 Coin minting is the reference implementation.
 The primitive is the product.

 [toil.org](https://toil.org)